prediqtiv/prediqtiv.github.io/trades-get/README.md

 * 2017-05-18 ~ Fix remaining glitches in messages

 More
+* Reduce run time down to a few minutes and run multiple times during the day
 * Select exchange & portfolio
 * Get trades for selected symbols or portfolio of issues not in sp500